aryankr1508/aryankr1508/README.md

 **My Intro ..**

-Hello visitors, I'm Aryan Kumar. 🚀 I am from Delhi, India.
+Myself  Aryan Kumar. 🚀 I am from Delhi, India.
 Currently pursuing Computer Science Engineering from 🏫Vellore Institite of Technology.
-Tech enthusiasts and my keen interest are on IoT, Voice Technology like Alexa and Google Assistant, and Python.
+I'm an AI enthusiasts and my keen interest are on IoT, Voice Technology like Alexa and Google Assistant, and Python.
 **🌱 I'm currently learning ...**
 - 🎇 Python with module and packages
 - 🎇 Iot and Embedded System